andersource/andersource.github.io/_posts/2019-09-02-sampling-arbitrary-distributions.markdown

 ---
 layout: post
-title:  "Sampling arbitrary (discrete) probability distributions with CDF inversion"
+title:  "Sampling arbitrary probability distributions"
 date:   2019-09-02 00:00:00 +0300
 categories:
-description: "Using a technique called \"inverse transform sampling\", it is possible to draw random numbers from a uniform distribution and transform them to create an arbitrary distribution.
-Demo included!"
+description: "Transforming a uniform distribution to an arbitrary probability distribution"
+image: "/assets/thumbnails/arbitrary_distributions.png"
+themecolor: "lightyellow"
 ---
 The universe we live in is, to the best of our (current) computational capabilities, wildly non-deterministic.
 Until the advent of computers, any desire for determinism had to be sated with the imagination, by defining and manipulating mathematical objects.